How to Increase Engagement Within Your Online Community

 Branded online communities are a valuable resource.
 Communities offer a place where your audience can gather and information can be shared.
 Audiences gravitate towards this type of authentic, unscripted communication: a recent Forrester study found that 76% of consumers value an authentic, human response over a crafted message from a brand.
 Not only can online communities offer your fans a meeting place, they can also supplement — or even replace — traditional care channels.
 Still, many consumers see online communities as a place to find answers to questions about broken products and not much else.
 But successful communities are designed to help customers along their entire journey, and your brand’s job is to bring awareness to your audience.

-Our Khoros Communities solution can help you build and maintain a thriving community, and newly-added capabilities can help even brands with successful communities improve.
+Khoros Communities can help you build and maintain a thriving community, and newly-added capabilities can help even brands with successful communities improve.
 Our whitepaper, How Online Communities Improve Every Stage of the Customer Journey, can guide your brand by embedding the best community experiences in more places along the customer journey.
 Once you’ve set the foundation for a healthy community by onboarding users and organizing your content, promoting activity in your community is the next crucial step.
 We’ve identified three key ways your brand can ensure robust community engagement today, including community syndication, gamification, and user recognition programs to build authenticity and loyalty.

 Highlight the best with community syndication

 Community syndication simply means publishing community content elsewhere on your brand’s website, or even placing content generated in your online communities on third party sites.
 Content syndication is commonly done for blog posts, writes Neil Patel, as it’s a scalable way to increase engagement with your brand: One piece of content, multiple publications, wider audiences reached.
 With community syndication, you can dramatically expand the audience for your community content by featuring the content anywhere on your website.